davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 ### Using Git (recommended)

 1. Clone the project from github.
-Change "myproject" to you project name.
+Change "myproject" to your project name.

 ```bash
 git clone https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton.git ./myproject